grant-singleton-nz/sensu-simple-google-chat-handler/README.md

 Flags:
-  -d, --dashboard string   URL prefix to dashboard with namespace -h, --help               help for sensu-google-chat-handler -w, --webhook string     The webhook URL to post the message to
+  -d, --dashboard string   URL prefix to dashboard with namespace -h, --help               help for sensu-simple-google-chat-handler -w, --webhook string     The webhook URL to post the message to

-Use "sensu-google-chat-handler [command] --help" for more information about a command.
+Use "sensu-simple-google-chat-handler [command] --help" for more information about a command.
 ```

 ## Configuration